 How quickly a VPN performs will dictate how good it is for HD streaming, torrenting, videoconferencing, and other data-intensive tasks.
 Many VPNs run on a slow network of servers that will reduce your internet connections speeds by over 50%.
 This makes those VPNs unsuitable for streaming on Netflix, for example.

 The good news is that both ExpressVPN and Surfshark have a reputation for providing super-fast connection speeds.
 And, while all VPNs will slow down your internet slightly (because of the latency created by the encryption and needing to route your traffic via the VPN server) these two providers have fast Tier-1 server networks that will make the inevitable reduction negligible.

 Still, you may be wondering which is fastest.
-At ProPrivacy, we test VPNs three times a day using the OpenVPN UDP protocol for consistency.
+At ProPrivacy, we test VPNs regularly using the OpenVPN UDP protocol for consistency.
 This allows us to get up-to-date information about each provider's download speed averages.

 The image above shows the averages for an eight-month period in 2020.
 As you can see from those images, both services are evenly matched.
 There is almost nothing between them in terms of average download speeds, and only a small difference when it comes to max speeds.
 This makes either service a great option for data intensive tasks.

 With that said, it is worth noting that ExpressVPN has now introduced its Lightway protocol.
 This is a super-secure custom implementation of Wireguard that provides both high levels of data privacy and incredible speeds.
 Express VPN claims that Lightway is consistently faster than OpenVPN UDP.
 Thus, it is a great option for people who want to stream in HD or play online games.
 With that in mind, we believe that Express probably just wins this tight race.